The Lad

 The Lad is a 1935 British comedy film directed by Henry Edwards and starring Gordon Harker, Betty Stockfeld and Jane Carr.
 It was made at Twickenham Studios.
 The film is based on a novel by Edgar Wallace.

 Plot

 Bill Shane is The Lad, an opportunistic petty criminal mistaken for a private detective.
-When Shane arrives at a remote country estate, he's offered much money not to delve into the private affairs of the Fandon family.
-Shane is all for taking the money and duping the family, but on being reunited with ex-girlfriend Pauline, now the Fandon's maid, he decides to turn over a new leaf.
+When Shane arrives at a remote country estate, he is offered much money not to delve into the private affairs of the Fandon family.
+Shane is all for taking the money and duping the family, but on being reunited with ex-girlfriend Pauline, now the Fandons' maid, he decides to turn over a new leaf.